pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 ## Testing the limits

 Now that we know our async client is better let's try to test its limits and try to crash our localhost.
+I'm going to reset server delays to zero now (so no more random.choice of delays) and just see how fast we can go.

 I'm going to start with sending 1k async requests.
 I'm curious how many requests my client can handle.

 {% highlight bash %}